mohitpai/journey-optimizer.en/help/using/configuration/frequency-rules.md

 <!--Clicking the link out button next to the category selector will jump you over to the rules inventory screen to see which rules will be applied to the message.-->

 You can view the number of profiles excluded from delivery in the [Live and Global views](../reports/message-monitoring.md), and in the [email Live report](../reports/email-live-report.md), where frequency rules will be listed as a possible reason for users excluded from delivery.

+>[!NOTE]
+>
+>Several rules can apply to the same channel, but once the lower cap is reached, the profile will be excluded from the next deliveries.

 ## Example: combine several rules {#frequency-rule-example}